 Ms. Whalen regularly presents at CIO and CXO summits in North America, EMEA, Asia Pacific and Latin America.
 She oversees the CIO Executive Council, which provides strategic leadership development for transforming the C-suite at the world’s most influential and evolving organizations.

-Chief Operating Office, IDC Western Europe and GVP Finance, IDC EMEA
+Chief Operating Officer, Western Europe & GVP, IDC EMEA